David William McMillan, Ph.D.

 • “The Physiology of Neurogenic Obesity: Lessons from Spinal Cord Injury Research” under review in Obesity Facts

-Diagnosis and management of cardiometabolic disease in people with spinal cord injury
+Diagnosis and management of cardiometabolic disease and neurogenic obesity in people with spinal cord injury

 My dissertation co-mentor, Dr. Mark S. Nash, was the committee chair for the inaugural efforts to construct the Consortium for Spinal Cord Medicine (CSCM) clinical practice guidelines (CPG) for cardiometabolic disease (CMD) in people with spinal cord injury and disorder (SCI).
 Furthermore, my postdoctoral fellowship was conducted with Dr. David R. Gater, a physician-scientist expert on the management and study of metabolic complications of SCI such as (but not limited to) obesity.